Pisa: Decline

 Since the early 1950s, the US Army has maintained Camp Darby just outside Pisa, which is used by many US military personnel as a base for vacations in the area.

 Geography

 Climate

-Pisa experiences a Mediterranean climate (Köppen climate classification Csa).
-The city is characterized by cool-mild winters and hot summers.
-This transitional climate allows Pisa to enjoy a summer almost devoid of rain, typical of central and southern Italy, as the summer (the driest season) experiences occasional rain showers.
-Rainfall peaks in the autumn.
+Pisa has a borderline humid subtropical climate (Köppen climate classification: Cfa) and Mediterranean climate (Köppen climate classification: Csa).
+The city is characterized by cool to mild winters and hot summers.
+This transitional climate allows Pisa to have summers with moderate rainfall.
+Rainfall peaks in autumn.
+Snow is rare.
+The highest officially recorded temperature was 39.5 °C on 22 August 2011 and the lowest was -13.8 °C on 12 January 1985.